1951’s A Place in the Sun was a pivotal film for all involved.

-Shelley’s performance was so good in fact, that Oscar rumors abounded.
-And Shelley would need the excitement of that Oscar talk to get her through the lackluster films that followed her triumph in A Place in the Sun, namely 1952’s Meet Danny Wilson.
-The feud that began between Shelley and her co-star Frank Sinatra during filming was epic, complete with name calling, slapping, and flying bedpans.
+Shelley would need the excitement over her performance in A Place in the Sun to get her through filming of her next assignment, 1952’s Meet Danny Wilson.
+The feud that began between Shelley and co-star Frank Sinatra on set was epic, complete with name calling, slapping, and flying bedpans.

 It’s 1950, post-WWII America.
 Young George Eastman (Montgomery Clift) makes his way to the big city, where he hopes a new job in his wealthy uncle’s swimsuit factory will lead to the fulfillment of his American Dream: to work his way up through the company, and acquire his own great wealth.

 Though a member of the powerful Eastman family, George is still considered a poor relation, and begins working at the swimsuit factory in a lowly packing position.
 George soon meets Alice Tripp (Shelley Winters), who works alongside him.
-There’s an immediate sense of shared loneliness between George and Alice, and soon the two break company policy, and begin dating.
+There’s an immediate sense of shared loneliness between George and Alice.
+Soon the two break company policy, and begin dating.

 Love At First Sight